JNRowe/vim-configs/after/ftplugin/gitfiddle.rst

 .. include:: ../../.includes/scriptversion.rst

-We can treat git-fiddle_ as a :command:`git rebase` file for the :doc:`most part
+We can treat :repo:`git-fiddle <felixSchl/git-fiddle>` as a :command:`git
-<../../ftdetect/git-fiddle>`, but we’ll also need a few of the things from the
-:doc:`git commit setup <gitcommit>` to make things comfortable.
+rebase` file for the :doc:`most part <../../ftdetect/git-fiddle>`, but we’ll also need a few of the things from the :doc:`git commit setup <gitcommit>` to make things comfortable.

 .. todo::